tscmdabdurrakib/Solvezyo/replit.md

 1. **Production Build Error (Fixed)**: Updated Vite config to use proper `__dirname` resolution for ESM modules
 2. **Peer Dependencies**: Use `npm install --legacy-peer-deps` for installation
 3. **Bundle Size**: Large tool collection results in 3.5MB tools chunk (acceptable for lazy loading)
+4. **Vite 7 Compatibility**: Downgraded from Vite 7 to Vite 6 due to pdf-lib import resolution issues
+5. **Cartographer Warnings**: The replit-cartographer plugin shows warnings in Vite 6, but doesn't affect functionality